jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ## # ... with more rows
 ```

-Next, we need to identify office visits from the "carrier" table.
+Next, we need to identify office visits from the *carrier* table.
 I created a vector of five office visit codes for this example.
-Since these code must match the values in the "HCPCS" columns, we reshape the table with `pivot_longer()` then filter for the office visit codes.
+Since these codes must match the values in the "HCPCS" columns, we reshape the table with `pivot_longer()` then filter for the office visit codes.

 ```r